wayfair-archive/tungstenjs/docs/views.md

 # Views

-Views in Tungsten.js use the standard Backbone (or Ampersand) view API, along with a few added features such as child views and extended event handling.
+Views in Tungsten.js use the standard Backbone view API, along with a few added features such as child views and extended event handling.
 Each view's model is inferred from the template.

 ## Child Views